 Working at Height Rescue Plans

-This is known as your working at height rescue plan and the details of this need to be just as specific as the planning of the work to be undertaken in the first place.
-It is important that the rescue plan is suitable, sufficient and efficient, so those that need to be rescued can be quickly and safely recovered without putting anybody else at risk.
+Your work at height rescue plans form an essential part of your overall emergency response procedures and the details need to be just as specific as the planning of the work to be undertaken in the first place.
+It is important that the rescue plan is suitable, sufficient and effective so those that need to be rescued can be quickly and safely recovered without putting anybody else at risk.
 Unfortunately, we find that this is not always the case.

 Emergency rescue situations may result from a number of different but foreseeable reasons.
 Mobile elevating work platforms (MEWPs) and cherry pickers are common in the workplace and may stop working or seize.
 A person may unexpectedly fall unconscious or simply become unwell whilst in an awkward location.
-Or a person may fall on a lanyard and become suspended in their harness; if a person is suspended even for a short period of time this can result in a life-threatening condition known as suspension trauma/intolerance.
+Or a person may fall on a lanyard and become suspended in their harness which may lead to further complications.

 - How will you know if someone is in need of rescue?